tjfulle/matmodlab/_sources/basic/execution.txt

    The following arguments are optional and applicable to all materials.

-   *expansion* is an :ref:`expan_model` object, enabling the computation of thermal strains associated with thermal expansion.  *rebuild* is a boolean that, when True, forces the material model to be rebuilt before the simulation.  *switch* is a tuple containing the material name and the name of another material to be switched in to its place.
+   *rebuild* is a boolean that, when True, forces the material model to be rebuilt before the simulation.  *switch* is a tuple containing the material name and the name of another material to be switched in to its place.

-   The following arguments are applicable to viscoelastic materials.

-   *trs* is a :ref:`trs_model` object.
-Used in conjuction with a :ref:`visco_model` to compute a reduced time.  *viscoelastic* is a :ref:`visco_model` object defining the linear relaxation response of the material.
-When given, the elastic moduli are treated as the instantaneous values.

-   The following arguments are applicable to umats.
+   The following arguments are applicable to user materials

    *source_files* is a list of model source files.
-Each file must exist.
-If the optional *source_directory* is given, source files are looked for there.  *fiber_dirs* is an array of fiber directions (applicable only to uanisohyper_inv models). *depvar* is either the integer number of state dependent variables or a list of state dependent variable names.  *param_names* is a list of parameter names.
-If *user_ics* is True, Matmodlab calls the user supplied SDVINI subroutine to initialize state dependent variables - otherwise they are set to 0.
+Each file must exist and be readable on the file system.
+If the optional *source_directory* is given, source files are looked for there. *depvar* is either the integer number of state dependent variables or a list of state dependent variable names. *fiber_dirs* is an array of fiber directions (applicable only to uanisohyper_inv models). *param_names* is a list of parameter names.
+If *user_ics* is True, Matmodlab calls the user supplied SDVINI subroutine to initialize state dependent variables - otherwise they are set to 0.  *order* is a list of strings specifying the component ordering of second order tensors.  *response* is one of "mechanical", "hyperelastic", or "anisotropic hyperelastic" and is used to determine which type of response the model will describe.

    Examples::